Death Note is an interesting story if for no other reason than that the protagonist is a villain.

 I mean I guess you could argue that, and in a small way that’s the whole point, but I believe Light Yagami is a villain.

-I want to avoid spoilers because my husband and I are watching the anime and he hasn’t seen or read it before, but the basic plot is that there are death gods – Shinigami – who use notebooks called Death Notes to kill people by writing their names in the books.
+The basic plot is that there are death gods – Shinigami – who use notebooks called Death Notes to kill people by writing their names in the books.
 One Shinigami gets bored and drops his notebook into the human world where a high school student, Light, picks it up and upon realizing it’s real, decides to use it to wipe out the criminal population, ruling in righteous and abrupt judgement.
 The police catch on, this mystery killer is dubbed “Kira”, and the police bring in the world’s most famous detective known as L. L and Light begin a chess game of wits, moves and countermoves.
 Everybody dies.
 The end. (no wait.
 That’s not how it ends.)

 If you simply write a person’s name in the Death Note, they die of a heart attack.